 New Year, Old Myths, New Fatalities: Alcohol-Related Traffic Deaths Jump on Christmas and New Year's

 BETHESDA, Md., Dec.
-5, 2011 /PRNewswire/ -- Some holiday predictions are, tragically, very predictable.
+20, 2010 /PRNewswire/ -- Some holiday predictions are, tragically, very reliable.
 For example, more people are likely to die in alcohol-related traffic crashes during the holidays than at other times of the year.

 Statistics show that during Christmas and New Year's, two to three times more people die in alcohol-related crashes than during comparable periods the rest of the year.
 And 40 percent of traffic fatalities during these holidays involve a driver who is alcohol-impaired, compared to 28 percent for the rest of December.